Tips from a Pro on Crate Training a Puppy

 • Once your puppy is comfortable sleeping in the crate, start moving it to the desired location slowly.
 This should be done gradually to avoid causing anxiety or overwhelm

-• Make sure your puppy gets plenty of exercise and mental stimulation during the day to make the crate more appealing at night
+• Make sure your puppy gets plenty of Exercise and mental stimulation during the day to make the crate more appealing at night

+By following these steps, you can successfully crate train your puppy at night.
 Prior to bedtime, let your puppy out to do their business and refrain from providing them food and water to minimize the chances of nighttime bathroom breaks.
 This routine helps your puppy settle into a comfortable nighttime routine.
+Placing the crate in your bedroom allows you to monitor your puppy's bathroom needs during the night and makes them feel less isolated.

 Always take your puppy out to potty before crating them to avoid excessive crying or your dog whines due to the need to go to the bathroom.
+Once your puppy is comfortable sleeping in the crate, gradually move it to the desired location to avoid disrupting their routine and sense of security.
+Ensure when you crate your dog that the new crate location is comfortable and maintains the puppy's sense of security and their own space.

 Common Issues

 During crate training, you may face common issues like whining and separation anxiety.
+Lets go over some great tips:

 • Initially, ignore your puppy's whining to avoid reinforcing the behavior